martinknapp18/debroglie/README.md

-# De Broglie ~ A mobile control System for AMO experiments
+# De Broglie ~ Taking AMO outside the lab

 This project supports an mbed based application to run AMO experiments.
 It has been developed and tested on an STM32F47GZ development board.